riggles1/GunconDuino-With-Screen-Flash/README.md

 Due to emulation lag (setup dependent) the built-in flash in games didn't match the original GunconDuino timings.
 The new shader flash allows you to play any gun games when configured correctly.
 The script is set up for 1-3 frames of emulation lag maximum.

-Default bufferDelay is 42ms "2.5 frames" which works perfectly with 1-3 frames of lag, this is a failsafe function as your trigger press will otherwise be sent the instant light is sensed (The moment shader flash happens, or earlier if you were aiming at something that's lit).
+Default bufferDelay is 42ms "2.5 frames" which works perfectly with 1-3 frames of lag.
+This is just a failsafe function as your trigger press gets sent the same instant light is sensed.
+Meaning, the moment shader flash happens, or earlier if you were aiming at something that's already lit.

 The bufferDelay can be set to higher value in the .ino  ```bufferDelayUs = 42000UL;``` but only resort to this if you can't bring down the input lag down with your own setup, in my own setup I never get more than 2 frames even with polygonal games with the RA MAME core but that's only after finding the optimal max swapchain settings etc. Shoot at a black spot in a game to verify your input lag isn't too high, if the input lag is higher than 3 frames it will not reliably register the shots.